 What is a heart failure action plan?

 If you have heart failure, you need to know how to quickly spot the early warning signs of your condition getting worse — and what to do about them.
-You might wonder: Should you simply call your health care provider if a change occurs?
-Or do you need to go straight to a hospital?
-Having a strategy allows you to know what to do and when.
+You might wonder: Should you just call your healthcare professional if a change occurs?
+Or do you need to go to a hospital?
+Having a strategy lets you to know what to do and when.

-That's why cardiologists recommend that all people with heart failure have an action plan to help guide their self-care at home.
+That's why heart doctors, called cardiologists, recommend that all people with heart failure have an action plan to help guide their self-care at home.
 A heart failure action plan — or self-check plan — provides clear instructions for you and your caregivers to follow should any new symptoms develop.
-You can work with your care provider to customize a plan that's best for your type of heart failure and your basic abilities.
+You can work with your healthcare team to create a plan that's best for your type of heart failure and your basic abilities.

 According to the American Heart Association, a typical plan can fall into three zones:

-• Amber = Warning.
-Call your provider if you have a new cough, shortness of breath with activity, increased swelling in your legs or feet, or if you suddenly gain 2 to 3 pounds overnight or 5 pounds in a week.
+- Amber = Warning.
+Call your healthcare team if you have a new cough, shortness of breath with activity, increased swelling in your legs or feet, or if you suddenly gain 2 to 3 pounds (about 1 to 1.5 kilograms) overnight or 5 pounds (just over 2 kilograms) in a week.
 You might not need an office visit.
-But you might need to change your diet or medication.
+But you might need to change your diet or medicines.
 Follow the instructions in your plan.

-• Red = Danger.
-Go to the emergency room or call your local emergency number if you have heart failure and have gained more than 5 pounds in a week.
+- Red = Danger.
+Go to the emergency room or call your local emergency number if you have heart failure and have gained more than 5 pounds (just over 2 kilograms) in a week.
 Also seek help if you can't lie flat, are short of breath at rest, have increased swelling and discomfort in the lower body, or have a constant, hacking cough.

-Strictly following your action plan can help your care provider quickly treat new health issues that develop and manage your care.
+Strictly following your action plan can help your healthcare professional quickly treat new health issues that develop and manage your care.
 If you stick to your self-care or action plans, you might decrease the times you go to a hospital or shorten your stays.

-Also, be sure to tell your provider if you feel sad, anxious or depressed.
+Also, be sure to tell your healthcare professional if you feel sad, anxious or depressed.
 Having these feelings might make it difficult to stick to your action and treatment plans.

 © 2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use